 One of the keys to making a good salad is ensuring that your lettuce is fresh and crisp.
 Nothing makes for a disappointing salad like a plateful of limp, wilted greens.

 Moisture and Air

 There are two things salad greens need to stay crisp: moisture and air.
-Although many people think that the best way to keep lettuce crisp is to seal it up in a bag with all the air squeezed out, even to the point of inserting a straw into the bag to suck out every last molecule of air before sealing it shut.
+Many people think that the best way to keep lettuce crisp is to seal it up in a bag with all the air squeezed out, even to the point of inserting a straw into the bag to suck out every last molecule of air before sealing it shut.
 But removing the air is exactly the opposite of what lettuce needs.